yefreescoding/music-gram/app/src/content/artists/artist-lola-indigo.md

 ---
 title: She's special and unique.
 artist: Lola Indigo
-description: Come not between the dragon, and his wrath.
+description: The Spanish Singer and Dancer Taking the Music World by Storm
 genre: pop
 date: 2023-06-13
 draft: false